 384 F-15A Eagles were built before production shifted to the improved F-15C version.
 As F-15Cs became operational, the F-15As were transferred to Air National Guard units assigned to defend continental U.S. airspace.
 The last F-15A was retired from service in 2009.

-Other equipment was added: A long pitot boom was mounted at the nose with alpha and beta vanes, equipment for the pilot’s David Clark Company A/P-225-6 full pressure suit, extremely sensitive accelerometers and other instrumentation, extra batteries, an in-cockpit video camera aimed over the pilot’s shoulder, and perhaps most important, a special hold-down device was installed in place of the fighter’s standard arresting hook.
+Other equipment was added: An extended pitot boom was mounted at the nose with alpha and beta vanes; equipment for the pilot’s David Clark Company A/P-225-6 full pressure suit; extremely sensitive accelerometers and other instrumentation; extra batteries; an in-cockpit video camera aimed over the pilot’s shoulder; and perhaps most important, a special hold-back device was installed in place of the fighter’s standard arresting hook.

 These changes resulted in an airplane that was approximately 1,800 pounds (817 kilograms) lighter than the standard production F-15A.
 This gave it a thrust-to-weight ratio of 1.4:1.